AlGepe/OmniSnippets_JS/docs/customJS/c2c/template.rst

 .. rubric:: 5 - omni.define

-Any custom functions that we need will go here, between ``omni.onResult`` and javascript functions due to their importances.
+Any custom functions that we need will go here, between ``omni.onResult`` and javascript functions due to their importance.
 Once again, good naming practices guarantee that we don't need to read the code inside of them to know what they do.

 .. rubric:: 2 - Extra functions